 The Triangle School builds a bond between people, place, and education.
 The structure explores new possibilities of educational architecture through the logical interpretation of such complexity and simplicity.
 The three sides of the building face different environments, a playground on the north, hills on the east, and an existing structure on the west which leads to different elevations opened, closed, and compromised.
 The open side of the north face is constructed with vertical louvers which provide both privacy and illumination.
 A concrete wall with a triangle-shaped window minimizes mutual interference, implying the geometry of internal space on the east side with the existing building.

 Location: Bogotá, Colombia

-The project is created on the basis of circulation that traverses to cross the blocks that make up both the kindergarten and the social welfare center.
-The circulation is achieved by the succession of courtyards, terraces and necessary spaces for play.
-These spaces are connected with the help of double height, interior balconies, ramps which maximizes the exchange and control point between the user and members of the establishment.
+This educational building is created on the basis of circulation that traverses to cross the blocks that make up both the kindergarten and the social welfare center.
+The circulation is achieved by the succession of courtyards, terraces, and necessary spaces for play.
+These spaces are connected with the help of double-height, interior balconies, ramps which maximize the exchange and control point between the user and members of the establishment.
 The kindergarten and social welfare services are provided in the first two structures and the public activities are located in the third structure.

 5. Groupe Scolaire Pasteur

 Located near Paris, the educational building consists of three preschools and two elementary schools.
 This project was chosen by ‘conception- commission method’ where the team was given one month to design all plans and the construction on a fixed budget along with social housing apartments.
 The main constraint was to provide design by incorporating wooden designs.
 The school is one of the biggest in France with a student capacity of 1000.
 So the architects wanted to give each building its own image and an overall big frame.
 The goal was to create seamless inner and outer spaces.

 Architects: Yamazaki Kentaro Design Workshop